Weygoldtina: Classification

 The morphology of both the abdomen and pedipalps in Weygoldtina is very similar to the modern genus Paracharon.
-In 2007, Weygoldtina (Graeophonus at that time) was placed in Paracharontidae, same family as Paracharon.
+In 2007, Weygoldtina (Graeophonus at that time) was placed in Paracharontidae, the same family as Paracharon.
 While Paracharon is notably blind, this is thought to be a secondary result of living almost exclusively within termite mounds.
-Thus the blindness was not considered a reason to exclude Graeophonus from Paracharontidae.
-However, in 2017, Weygoldtina is rejected from Paracharontidae, and treated as stem-paleoamblypygid.
+Thus, its blindness was not considered a reason to exclude Graeophonus from Paracharontidae.
+However, in 2017, Weygoldtina was rejected from Paracharontidae, and treated as stem-paleoamblypygid.
 Paleoamblypygi is a monophyletic suborder that contains Paracharon, Weygoldtina, in addition Paracharonopsis cambayensis that is described from Eocene Cambay amber.
 In 2018, new family Weygoldtinidae is given for Weygoldtina.
-Differences in morphology of pedipalps and first pair of leg in Paracharon and Weygoldtina may show closer relationship of Paracharon and Euamblypygi, but also this could be a point to an apomorphic condition of Weygoldtina.
-Researchers claimed that it needs to be considered that Weygoldtina is not as similar to Paracharon as a brief look might suggest, but is characterised by own specialisations.
+Differences in morphology of the pedipalps and the first pair of legs in Paracharon and Weygoldtina may show closer relationship of Paracharon and Euamblypygi, but also this could be a point to an apomorphic condition of Weygoldtina.
+Researchers claimed that it needs to be considered that Weygoldtina is not as similar to Paracharon as a brief look might suggest, but is characterised by its own specialisations.